dalaiden/DA_offline_PF/README.md

 Once the files are generated, the path of the files must be specified in `moddata_co.namelist_brut`, except the model ensemble members, which are included in `assim_offline.sc`:

-**Line 49-76** Template showing the order in which the information about the variables assimilated should be defined between the lines 65 to 80.
+**Line 49-76** Template showing the order in which the information about the variables assimilated should be defined.
 One bloc per variable assimilated should be filled in, with always the same structure:

 - var name (mandatory).
 The name of the variable to be assimilated, as specified in the netcdf files.
 - var type (mandatory).
 The realm of the variable assimilated, ie. atmos or atmos{2..6}.
 When several atmopsheric variables are assimilated, add a number after *atmos* (e.g., *atmos2*)